Freedom of Information

 - refer to our Publication scheme, which includes a great deal of general information about the Trust

 - refer to our FOI disclosure log, which is new and currently being further developed.
-The log will eventually include all FOI questions received since April 2016 which relate to the clinical work and operation of the Trust .
+The log will eventually include all FOI and EIR questions received since April 2016 which relate to the clinical work and operation of the Trust.

-- note that we are a specialist mental health Trust – any requests for information which are not relevant to the clinical work and operation of this Trust have not been published.
+- note that we are a specialist mental health Trust – requests for information that are not relevant to the clinical work and operation of this Trust have mostly not been published, except for the most frequently asked irrelevant questions, (eg A&E Services, In-patient departments) in order to further inform potential enquirers reading this log

 - note that information held within the Freedom of Information Disclosure Log was only accurate as of the date of each response.